Save $330 on this RTX 2070 Black Friday gaming laptop deal

 This Black Friday, gaming laptop deals are not few, or far between.
 But we've managed to wade through the muck for you, and pull this little gem out, among all the confusion.
-This, the ASUS ROG Zephyrus M15, is a powerhouse of a gaming laptop.
+This, the ASUS ROG Zephyrus M15, is a powerhouse of a gaming laptop, and it's at a tempting $1,249.99 right now.
 It comes packing an Intel Core i7, Comet lake CPU, which is paired nobly with the RTX 2070.
 This combo means it can quite happily achieve over 60FPS on ultra with plenty of top games.
 This is great and everything, but the real cherry on the cake is the delicious 240Hz refresh rate its 1080p monitor spits up.

 Black Friday 2020 deals: the place to go for the all the best Black Friday bargains.